 This Guide can be accessed and downloaded from the BSCC website at www.bscc.ca.gov.
-Any forms referenced in the Guide are available as well.
-Grantees and stakeholders may request a hardcopy of the Guide.

 OVERVIEW

 The Board of State and Community Corrections

 Established in 2012, the California Board of State and Community Corrections (BSCC) is an independent statutory agency that provides leadership to the adult and juvenile criminal justice systems, expertise on Public Safety Realignment issues, a data and information clearinghouse, and technical assistance on a wide range of community corrections issues.
 (Cal.
 Pen.
 Code §§ 6024-6025.)
 In addition, the BSCC promulgates regulations for adult and juvenile detention facilities, conducts regular inspections of those facilities, develops standards for the selection and training of local corrections and probation officers, and administers significant public safety-related grant funding.